skuroda/PersistentRegexHighlight/README.md

 `color_scope`:

 An optional parameter specifying the color scope to use.
 Please note you should specify **either** `color` or `color_scope`.
 If both are specified, `color_scope` will be taken over `color`.
 This scope should already exist in your color scheme file.
 For more information, see [Specifiying Highlight Color](https://github.com/skuroda/PersistentRegexHighlight#specifying-highlight-color).

 `color`:

 An optional parameter specifying a highlight color.
 Please note you should specify **either** `color` or `color_scope`.
 If both are specified, `color_scope` will be taken over `color`.
 The value for this entry should be in the form `RRBBGG`.
 By specifying this value, a new color scheme file will be generated.
 Please see [Specifiying Highlight Color](https://github.com/skuroda/PersistentRegexHighlight#specifying-highlight-color) for more information about specifying a color and the generated file.

+`underline`:

+A boolean value specifying if the specified pattern should be underlined rather than highlighted.
+This defaults to `False`.

 #### Sample Regex Entries
 Example specifying a color scope.